KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

 As a quick aside, I want to underline just how bad this is from a security point of view.
 Most people will think about their home's security through their door locks, cameras, alarm and systems and think they are covered.
 But just how many people think about their garage as a vector of entry?
 Probably fewer people.

-However, most personal home garages use a [rolling code](https://en.wikipedia.org/wiki/Rolling_code) system, so they are not suceptible to the replay attack.
+However, most personal home garages use a [rolling code](https://en.wikipedia.org/wiki/Rolling_code) system, so they are not susceptible to the replay attack.
 This still does not make them impenetrable.
 If you leave the door to your house from your garage unlocked, I hope this demonstration will cause you to reconsider.

 ### Inspecting the Signal

 Back to the project.
 From AirSpy, we can see that the code being sent by these garage openers is the same on each press.
 At this point, we can see that the password repeats, but we cannot yet be sure what it is.
-In order to decypher the password, we must capture and analyze the signal sent by the opener.
+In order to decipher the password, we must capture and analyze the signal sent by the opener.

 In AirSpy, I set the receiver format to RAW to pick up the direct data coming from the opener.
-After centering on the opener's band, I pressed record in Airspy and then pressed the opener's button a few times.
+After centering on the opener's band, I pressed record in AirSpy and then pressed the opener's button a few times.
 AirSpy converts this recording into a WAV file, which can be opened in music editing software.
 I chose the prominent tool [Audacity](https://www.audacityteam.org/) to inspect the file.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">